ngmarchant/activeeval-experiments/README.md

 Each script runs the experiments for a different target measure: `accuracy`, `f1-score` or `pr-curve` (precision-recall curve).
-Multiple datasets and methods are evaluated for each measure, with the evaluation for each measure/dataset/method being repeated 1000 times.
-The repeated evaluations are parallelized over 20 workers using the `pathos` library.
+Multiple datasets and methods are evaluated for each measure, with the evaluation for each measure/dataset/method being repeated 100 times.
+The repeated evaluations are parallelized across 4 workers using the `pathos` library.
 The number of workers can be changed by modifying the `n_processes` variable in each script.